ZigDevWiki/zigdevwiki.github.io/README.md

   🎁 We can help many others by collecting as much useful information as possible in one place.

-  ✅ If you have any useful information (link, article, source code, printed circuit board, etc.) that will be relevant, just make a PR to the main branch of this repository and it will be added.
+  ✅ If you have any useful information (link, article, source code, printed circuit board, etc.) that will be relevant, just make a PR to the main branch or issue to this repository and it will be added.

   🙏 We would be grateful for any help from the community!